tatsutron/mistercon/README.md

 Special thanks to [mrsonicblue](https://github.com/mrsonicblue), [OpenVGDB](https://github.com/OpenVGDB), [pocomane](https://github.com/pocomane), and [wizzomafizzo](https://github.com/wizzomafizzo) for doing the work that this project is built upon. 🧡

+# Will there be an iOS version?

+We get asked about a possible iOS app more than anything else, and we would love to develop one!
+Maintaining a whole second native app would be quite an undertaking for our little two-woman operation.
+Now that Casey left her full-time job, we'd have enough time if she didn't have to work on other stuff to cover our bills.
+If we can find enough [Patreon](https://patreon.com/tatsutron) support out there to replace that income, she'd be thrilled to just work on mistercon all day! 🙂

 # Supported Platforms

 Platform  | Metadata